jonahnathan0/Fed_Announcements/Project_Proposal.md

 Some other potential issues we assume: potential delays accessing recent transcripts, one off announcements that are missing one of the three documents we are analyzing, and document formats being inconsistent across time.

 We are going to be looking at the index returns every day from 10 days prior to the announcement to 10 days after the announcement.
-We will also be looking at many indices so the amount of rows/columns (depends if we do wide or long format) will multiply by 20 (for the days) and by the number of indices.
+We will also be looking at many indices so the amount of rows/columns (depends if we do wide or long format) will multiply by 21 (for the days - 10 days prior to announcement, day of the announcement, and 10 days after the announcement) and by the number of indices.
 For example, the final dataset format should look like this (wide format):

 | Category       | Variable(s)                                                               | Description                                                       |